Apartments for older people

 We identified the site, previously known as Wilsher Village, as a suitable location for social housing for older tenants.
 We also developed design standards to meet their needs, working with The Selwyn Foundation, Age Concern New Zealand, mana whenua, tenant reference groups and the Henderson-Massey Local Board.

-Haumaru Housing will manage the new village (Haumaru is a limted partnership between Auckland Council and The Selwyn Foundation).
+Haumaru Housing is managing the new village (Haumaru is a limited partnership between Auckland Council and The Selwyn Foundation).

 Senior stats / statistics

 - The number of older Aucklanders is expected to double in the next 15 years.
 It’s part of our job to help provide housing of a high standard to cater for this ageing population.

 - The new village will increase Auckland Council’s tally of homes for older people to 1452, and villages to 63.

 - Building of apartments started late August 2018